 People use apps because they are looking to solve a problem with them.
 However, ads not always help with the purpose.
 Ads need to bring value and support the user experience.
 The more relevant and contextualized the ads, the higher the chances of converting.

-Still, first, you need to promote your app so it can reach your target audience.
+Still, first, you need to promote your app to reach your target audience.
 How do you do it?

 App Monetization Statistics

-1. There are 3.6B smartphone users in the world
+1. There are 6.6billion smartphone users in the world

-2. The number of apps in the Google Play Store reached 3 billion by December 2020
+2. The number of apps in the Google Play Store passed 3 million by the 3rd quarter of 2022

 The pandemic stalled applications’ releases, lowering the number of applications to 2016’s levels.
-At the end of 2020, however, we could see a recovery tendency and now the number of apps surpassed 3 billion.
+At the end of 2022, however, we could see a recovery tendency and now the number of apps surpassed 3 million.

 3. Which Apps are the Most Popular?

-It is not a surprise then, that social apps like TikTok and Instagram were the most downloaded in 2020.
-Communication apps like Zoom and Messenger following close as most people rely on them while working from home or remotely.
+It is unsurprising that social apps like TikTok and Instagram were the most downloaded in 2022.
+Communication apps like Zoom and Messenger follow close.

-4. Over a half of web traffic is coming from mobile devices
+4. Over half of web traffic is coming from mobile devices

 The percentage of people using their mobile phones to access the Internet has skyrocketed in the last years.
 On February 2021, over half of all Internet traffic came through mobile phones, compared to 42.9% of desktop traffic and a mere 2.85% from tablets.